mscsuic/juliusross/papers.md

 ## [38] Harmonic Interpolation and a Brunn-Minkowski Theorem for Random Determinants
 **with D. Witt Nyström**
-**In Convex and Complex: Perspectives on Positivity in Geometry, Publication: Contemporary Mathematics Publication Year: 2025; Volume 810**
+In *Convex and Complex: Perspectives on Positivity in Geometry*, Publication: Contemporary Mathematics Publication Year: 2025; Volume 810
 **Preprint:** [arXiv:2310.09697](https://arxiv.org/abs/2310.09697)

 This builds on [36].
 We give a self-contained description of our harmonic interpolation of convex bodies, and prove a strong form of the Brunn–Minkowski inequality and characterize its equality case.
 As an application we improve a theorem of Berndtsson on the volume of slices of a pseudoconvex domain.
 We furthermore apply this to prove subharmonicity of the expected absolute value of the determinant of a matrix of random vectors through the connection with zonoids.